enyu-hsu/vscode-debbugging/survey_memo.md

     4. Something I came up with...

         Maybe we could try to plot the distirbution of filter activations on a whole dataset, and try to find out redundant filters.
-(The distribution could be the sum of normalized mean of the outputs of that layer)
+(The distribution could be the sum of normalized/standardized mean of the outputs of that layer)